red-hot poker torch lily kniphofia garden Victoria, Vancouver Island, BC, Pacific Northwest

 photo by SVSeekins

 In my experience, snow cover is the tipping point when red-hot pokers disintegrate into a slimy mess.
 (Fortunately, they come back in spring!
-Some Kniphofia are actually cold hardy to zone 5 – that’s to -25 C 🙂 I can’t you imagine them growing in the Tiffindel ski area of South Africa, but apparently that’s home. )
+Some Kniphofia are actually cold hardy to zone 5 – that’s to -25 C 🙂 I can’t imagine them growing in the Tiffindel ski area of South Africa, but apparently, that’s home. )

 red hot poker kniphofia snow garden Victoria, Vancouver Island, BC, Pacific Northwest